mMerlin/NodeRedSimpleSerial/sketches.md

 [sketch file](sketchbook/AnalogReadSerial01/AnalogReadSerial01.ino)

 Initial test sketch, based on [Analog Read Serial](http://www.arduino.cc/en/Tutorial/AnalogReadSerial) Tutorial example.
-Adjusted to read data from 2 analog pins, and to handle single character commands receive from the serial line.
+Adjusted to read data from 2 analog pins, and to handle single character commands received from the serial line.

 Raw measurement values and calculated voltages are sent as human readable csv to the serial port.
 Here, human readable means a space after each comma.